carafelix/recipes-html/README.md

 ## My very first proyect!

 The idea really came to be as the first proyect assignment from [The Odin Proyect](https://www.theodinproject.com/lessons/foundations-recipes), wich, usless to say, I'm following daily, deeply in love with it.
-Since it is, at is core, not a tutorial, that give some room to make my own take on it.
+Since it is, at is core, not a tutorial, that give some room to make my own take on it. <br />
 The Odin objective was simple, and afterwards I found out that most solutions were mostly plain blank html files, or they implemented some CSS to it.
 So I really wanted to give myself the constrain to work only with HTML, and make something that weren't just a few links and some text, but at the same time use HTML only.

 ## The inspiration

 I looked trough the internet to some Old School sites and really found out some inspiration there, mostly coming from [SpaceJam Website](https://www.spacejam.com/1996/), really love the design idea, and started looking to the implementation, mostly inspecting the DOM.
-So that way I found they cleverly used Table Cells to align everything, plus the, nowadays depracated ```align=""``` property.
+So that way I found they cleverly used Table Cells to align everything, plus the, nowadays depracated ```align="center" & valign="x"``` property.

 ## Targeted Objectives

-✅ No CSS
+- No CSS ✅
-✅ Accessible from Mobile
+- Accessible from Mobile ✅
-✅ Multiple pages
+- Multiple pages ✅
-✅ 'To the top' link
+- 'To the top' link ✅
-✅ Pleasently looking background
+- Pleasently looking background ✅
-✅ 90's vibe.
+- 90's vibe ✅

 ## Disclaimer